To many, “growth hacking” is a relatively recent and mostly unknown term.

 - Retain Users (50% of members are active on a weekly basis)

 It can be a great way to get more customers.

 Just make sure you’re doing it the white hat way by following the strategies above, and use the tools listed to make the most of your campaign.

-Have questions or comments about Growth Hacking?
+Have questions or comments?
 Feel free to comment below or contact us.